xHookman/IGexperiments/README.md

 * Make sure you have installed one of the combitaple versions of Instagram.
 * Make sure you have enabled the module from LSPosed/EdXposed/etc.
+* Deactivate and reactivate the module from LSPosed, EdXposed, etc...
 * If none worked, check LSPosed logs and send them to us by opening a ticket.
 * Please note that if the logs don't include anything wrong, we won't be able to help you because most likely it's something with your device.